AmateurECE/twardyece-repository/docs/Embedded/Uboot.md

 ### Device Side

-> TODO: Add CONFIG_'s to set for RNDIS
+!!! todo "Add CONFIG_'s to set for RNDIS"

 RNDIS on U-boot depends on built-in configuration to be present.
 Of course, RNDIS is a USB protocol for setting up layer-2 (data link layer) networks in